-- Wait five (5) minutes to clear out any gas.
+- .
+Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
-If you do not smell gas, go to the next step.
+If you do not smell gas, go to the next step. - Push in gas control knob slightly and turn counterclockwise to PILOT/ IGN and depress for five (5) seconds.